This site uses technical (necessary) and analytics cookies.

 • Acquired Italian citizenship through marriage abroad or in Italy (but not through this Consular Chancellery),

-On the day of the appointment, you must appear in person at the counter of the Consular Chancellery with the required documentation.
+On the day of the appointment, you must appear in person at the counter of the Consular Chancellery with all required documentation.